Dental Tooth Filling

 Tooth Colored Fillings Video

-This patient had decay occurring underneath existing amalgam (silver) fillings.
+Decay occurring underneath existing amalgam (silver) fillings.

 Decay removed and beautiful ceramic crowns placed.